latestchatty/werd/README.md

 How to build
 ------
  - Clone the repo
- - Open Latest Chatty 8.sln with Visual Studio
+ - Open Werd.sln with Visual Studio
  - Build and go!

 Recommended extensions